CowboyPhilip/4119-Computer-Network-2025-Spring/DESIGN.md

 The system uses two primary mechanisms for consensus:

-1. **Proof-of-Work (PoW)**:
+1. **Proof-of-Stake (PoS)**:
-   - Miners must find a nonce value that results in a block hash with a specified number of leading zeros.
+   - Miners must find a nonce value that results in a block hash with a specified number of leading zeros, refered to as the 'mining difficulty' of the block.
-   - The difficulty can be adjusted to control the rate of block creation.
+   - The mining difficulty of any given block is determined by the stake value of the miner working on the block.
+Stake values for miners are stored and updated by the tracker when resolving the canonical chain.

-2. **Longest Chain Rule**:
+2. **Longest Chain by Total Stake Rule**:
    - In case of forks, nodes follow the longest valid chain.
+   - In case of a tie between two or more valid chains of equal length, the chain with the highest total stake value (sum of all stake values in a chain's blocks) will be selected.
    - This ensures that the network converges to a single canonical chain.

 ### 2.4 Fork Resolution